chatop2020/AKStream/README.md

 * AKStream has done centralized processing and optimization of many previous feedbacks of StreamNode to make it more adaptable and usable; it has a more complete system and higher code quality than StreamNode.

 * 2020-2-5 Increase the domestic gitee synchronization warehouse to facilitate domestic downloads

+* AKStream is a comprehensive API platform that offers nearly all API interfaces related to NVR management capabilities.
+Some enthusiasts have created a complementary UI for AKStream, but it's merely a demo intended to guide you on how to invoke AKStream APIs and serve as a tool for understanding the AKStream philosophy.
+To seamlessly integrate it with your own business, you'll need to develop the frontend UI and implement the business logic yourself.

 * Please support a lot, star a lot, thank you